If you’re searching for a new Wheelchair Accessible Vehicle (WAV), one crucial aspect to consider is the ‘Seated Height’ of the wheelchair user.

 So, with the wheelchair user sitting comfortably on a flat, level surface, use a tape measure to record the distance from the ground to the top of the wheelchair user’s head.
 Don’t be tempted to add an extra inch or two to be safe – as doing so could limit the choice of Wheelchair Accessible Vehicles recommended to you by your Brotherwood WAV Consultant.

-Armed with this information – whether in inches or centimetres – your Brotherwood WAV Consultant will be able to guide you through which vehicles from our accessible vehicle range will be suitable for you.
+With this information – whether in inches or centimetres – your Brotherwood WAV Consultant will be able to guide you through which vehicles from our accessible vehicle range will be suitable for you.
 They’ll check that you’ll be able to comfortably enter the WAV and be able to travel comfortably without feeling cramped.
-Most crucially, they’ll also consider your eyeline – an often-overlooked issue for Wheelchair Accessible Vehicle users.
+Crucially, they’ll also consider your eyeline – an often-overlooked issue for Wheelchair Accessible Vehicle users.

 What is Outward Visibility?